WHAT WE DO

 How to appeal?

 Once you receive the panel’s decision, you can appeal by submitting a written Notice of Appeal to the Registrar within 10 working days of receiving the decision.
-You are encouraged to meet with the SMUSA VP Academic to discuss the grounds of appeal and develop your written notice.
+You are encouraged to meet with the SMUSA Vice President Academic to discuss the grounds of appeal and develop your written notice.

 Your rights at the Hearing: